Introduction

 1. How The Woodlands’ Climate Affects Your Kitchen

-Even if your kitchen is spotless, the environment is working against your materials every single day.
+Even if your kitchen is spotless, the environment is working against your finishes every day.
+Humid air carries moisture into cabinet boxes, behind appliances, and into grout lines—especially after cooking and dishwashing.

 Key climate factors in The Woodlands